Multiple Spanning Tree Protocol: MSTP BPDUs

-The main function of bridge protocol data units (BPDUs) is enabling MSTP to select its root bridges for the proper CIST and each MSTI.
+The main function of bridge protocol data units (BPDUs) is to enable MSTP to select its root bridges for the proper CIST and each MSTI.
 MSTP includes all its spanning tree information in a single BPDU format.
-Not only does reduce the number of BPDUs required on a LANs to communicate spanning tree information for each VLAN, but it also ensures backward compatibility with RSTP (and in effect, classic STP too).
+Not only does it reduce the number of BPDUs required on a LAN to communicate spanning tree information for each VLAN, but it also ensures backward compatibility with RSTP (and, in effect, classic STP too).

 BPDUs' general format comprises a common generic portion, octets 1 to 36, that are based on those defined in IEEE Standard 802.1D, 2004, followed by components that are specific to CIST, octets 37 to 102.
 Components specific to each MSTI are added to this BPDUs data block.

-MSTP Configuration Identification
+MSTP configuration identification

-In case there is an allocation of VIDs (VLAN IDs) into a MST Region which differs within the different bridges that compound it, frames for some VIDs might be duplicated or even not delivered to some LANs at all.
+In case there is an allocation of VIDs (VLAN IDs) into an MST Region which differs within the different bridges that compose it, frames for some VIDs might be duplicated or even not delivered to some LANs at all.
 To avoid this, MST Bridges check that they are allocating VIDs to the same spanning trees as their neighboring MST Bridges in the same Region by transmitting and receiving MST Configuration Identifiers along with the spanning tree information.
 These MST Configuration Identifiers, while compact, are designed so that two matching identifiers have a very high probability of denoting the same configuration even in the absence of any supporting management practice for identifier allocation.
-Either one of this "objects" contains the following:
+Either one of this objects contains the following: